MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/teams-panels.md

 - **Dedicated display of meeting space and meeting details** You can—at a glance—get information about a meeting space, including its location and availability status.
 For a reserved meeting space, you can see meeting details, such as the meeting name, meeting schedule, and meeting organizer.
 - **Reserve available room for ad hoc meetings** Using the touch-screen panel, you can reserve an available room for an ad hoc meeting on the fly.
 Tap the **Reserve** button on the Home screen and select the meeting end time.
-- **Color-coded indicators for space availability status** Identify, even from a distance, if a meeting space is available or resserved by just looking at the color displayed on the panels.
-Green indicates the space is available and you can reserve it on the fly right from the panel.
-If the color displayed is red or purple, the meeting space is already reserved.
+- **Color-coded indicators for space availability status** You can see room availability at-a-glance from afar and up close.
+Green LED color indicates that the meeting space is available, and if required you can reserve it on the fly right from the panel itself.
+Red or purple LED color indicates that the meeting space is reserved.
 - **Customize background and reserved state indicator** Admins have the ability to change the default look of the panels through settings.
-For example, admins can change the background wallpaper, or change the color of the Reserved state indicator.
+For example, admins can change the background wallpaper, or change the color of the busy state indicator.

 ## Teams panels requirements
 The following section lists the physical, software, and network requirements of Teams panels.